RMoore35/jekyll-simple.css/contact.md

 layout: default
 ---

-The best way to reach me is via email.
-I can be reached at the following:
+The best way to reach me:

-<a href="mailto:rmoore35@protonmail.com">rmoore35@protonmail.com</a>
+[Mastodon](https://fosstodon.org/web/@pyre35): I post here pretty frequently and you can find more about me here as well.

+[Matrix](https://matrix.org/): My username is @pyre35.
+Reach out to me on [Mastodon](https://fosstodon.org/web/@pyre35) if you have trouble with that.